dzianisbohush/cra-with-ssr/README.md

 ![with sw](./screenshots/with_sw.jpg)

 We achieved our goals: added SSR to CRA, slitted code and integrated SW.
-You can find repository with code from the guide this https://github.com/dzianisbohush/cra-with-ssr
+You can find the repository with code from the guide this https://github .com/dzianisbohush/cra-with-ssr